-Add salt to the pool if the salt is too low (see Table 1) or if salt indicator light turns on.
+Add salt to the pool if the salt is too low (see Table 1).
 For a new pool or newly resurfaced pool it is recommended to wait at least 30 days (surface should be completely cured) before adding salt.
 Follow the pool surface manufacturer's guidelines for your particular pool.
 For vinyl and fiberglass pools, salt can be added at start up.